joaquim-verges/ProjectorAndroidStudio/README.md

 ```
 $ tar -xvf android-studio.tar.gz
 ```
-5. You now have Android Studio installed, all that is left is to configure Projector:
+5. You now have Android Studio installed, all that is left is to configure Projector, making sure to select the port that was chosen as the custom TCP rule for the VM (step 1.6) - here we're using port 8888
 ```
 $ projector config add
 Enter a new configuration name: AndroidStudio